venikman/FPF/FPF-Spec.md

 * list of blocking findings (if any) and where they were fixed,
 * if semantics or normative surface changed: a rationale record describing options considered and impact radius.

-**Remediation payload (patch-first).** If the decision outcome is not **Admit / Keep**, the run MUST provide concrete remediation proposals.
-When the target is a text pattern, the primary remediation artifact SHOULD be a unified diff patch in a fenced code block, accompanied by a short commentary stating (a) the explicit misses found and (b) any remaining work that was intentionally deferred.
-This is a plain-text interchange convention, not a tool mandate.
+**Remediation payload (patch-first).** If the decision outcome is not **Admit / Keep**, the run MUST provide concrete remediation proposals as a unified diff patch in English in a fenced code block, accompanied by a short commentary stating (a) the explicit misses found and (b) any remaining work that was intentionally deferred.
+This is a an user interchange convention, not a tool mandate.

 Optional (recommended) additions: